IBM/eval-assist/backend/src/evalassist/judges/README.md

 ## Single criteria evaluation

-The `backend/examples/run_judge.py` file demonstrates how to use the `DirectJudge` class.
 The `evaluate` method of judges is flexible and can be called with simplified parameters.
 For instance, the `instances` parameter can be a list of strings or `DirectInstance` objects, and the `criteria` parameter can be a string (which will be translated into account as a yes/no criteria) or a `Criteria` object.

 ### Example Usage